Tuition & Frequently Asked Questions

 What is the dress code?

 The most important reason for a dress code is equity among students.
-The social status of the “right” clothing is put aside so students can focus on community and academics.
+The social status of the “right” clothing is put aside, and allows the students to focus on community and academics.
 Secondly, it looks good.
 The students will look neat, professional and ready to learn.

-Uniforms can be purchased through JoAnn’s Uniforms in Colchester.
-Their website is https://sfxuniforms.itemorder.com/sale and the phone number is 862-0290.
-The uniform is a dark blue polo shirt with a gold logo, khaki pants, skirts, shorts (weather dependent) and jumpers.
-The physical education uniform is a navy tee shirt or the 150th anniversary shirt with navy sweatpants and shorts (weather dependent).
+Uniform shirts, blue polo and physical education Squire shirts, must be purchased through JoAnn’s Uniforms in Colchester.
+Their website is www.joannsuniforms.com and the phone number is 862-0290.
+The uniform is a dark blue polo shirt with SFX logo, khaki pants, shorts (weather dependent) and girls may wear khaki skorts.
+Girls may also wear navy blue leggings or tights under their skorts.
+The physical education uniform consists of a navy Squire logo shirt with navy sweatpants and shorts (weather dependent).

 Is St. Francis Xavier School accredited?